anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter08.md

 <a name="8.2"></a>
 ## 8.2 Openstack Release Comparisons

-- Provide detail, perhaps in table format, comparing Openstack releases based on Train baseline for CNTT RI-1 (e.g. Train, Ussuri, etc)
+- Provide details, preferably in table format, comparing OpenStack releases based on Train baseline for CNTT RI-1 (e.g. Train, Ussuri, etc)

 <a name="8.3"></a>